Coffea arabica: Distribution and habitat

 Endemic to the southwestern highlands of Ethiopia, Coffea arabica is grown in dozens of countries between the Tropic of Capricorn and the Tropic of Cancer.
 It is commonly used as an understory shrub.
 It has also been recovered from the Boma Plateau in South Sudan.
 Coffea arabica is also found on Mount Marsabit in northern Kenya, but it is unclear whether this is a truly native or naturalised occurrence; recent studies support it being naturalised.
 The species is widely naturalised in areas outside its native land, in many parts of Africa, Latin America, Southeast Asia, India, China, and assorted islands in the Caribbean and in the Pacific.

+Arabica coffee typically grows at high elevations with moderate temperatures and well drained soils.The species thrives in tropical climates with consistent rainfall and partial shade.The native habitat is characterized by montane forest with rich biodiversity.

 The coffee tree was first brought to Hawaii in 1813, and it began to be extensively grown by about 1850.
 It was formerly more widely grown, especially in Kona, and it persists after cultivation in many areas.
 In some valleys, it is a highly invasive weed.
 In the Udawattakele and Gannoruwa Forest Reserves near Kandy, Sri Lanka, coffee shrubs are also a problematic invasive species.

+In Hawaii, coffee cultivation became a major agricultural activity in the 19th century.However, escaped plants have spread beyond plantations and established wild populations.
+These populations can alter native ecosystems by competing with local plant species.

 Coffee has been produced in Queensland and New South Wales of Australia, starting in the 1980s and 1990s.
 The Wet Tropics Management Authority has classified Coffea arabica as an environmental weed for southeast Queensland due to its invasiveness in non-agricultural areas.

+Coffee production in Australia remains relatively small but has expanded in subtropical regions.
+Environmental concerns have arisen due to its ability to spread into surrounding natural habitats.
+Management efforts focus on limiting its spread outside cultivated areas.

 History

 The first written record of coffee made from roasted coffee beans (botanical seeds) comes from Arab scholars, who wrote that it was useful in prolonging their working hours.
-The Arab innovation in Yemen of making a brew from roasted beans spread first among the Egyptians and Turks, and later found its way around the world.
-Other scholars believe that the coffee plant was introduced from Yemen, based on a Yemeni tradition that slips of both coffee and qat were planted at Udein ('the two twigs') in Yemen in pre-Islamic times.
+Yemen and southern Ethiopia were likely pioneering regions for coffee bean cultivation.
+The Arab innovation in Yemen of making a brew from roasted beans spread first among the Hijazis, Egyptians and Turks, and later found its way around the world.
+Some scholars believe that the coffee plant was introduced from Yemen, based on a Yemeni tradition that slips of both coffee and qat were planted at Udein ('the two twigs') in Yemen in pre-Islamic times.
 Arabica coffee production in Indonesia began in 1699 through the spread of Yemen's trade.
 Indonesian coffees, such as Sumatran and Java, are known for their heavy body and low acidity.
 These qualities make them ideal for blending with the higher acidity coffees from Central America and East Africa.